 The diagnosis of salivary duct carcinoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
 The diagnosis can also be made after the entire tumour is removed in a larger surgical procedure called a resection.
 The tissue is then sent to a pathologist for examination.

 When examined under the microscope, salivary duct carcinoma is made up of large pink cells.
 Pathologists describe these cells as eosinophilic.
-The tumour cells in salivary duct carcinoma are very abnormal-looking compared to normal, healthy cells.
-Pathologists describe these cells as atypical.
-Dividing tumour cells called mitotic figures are commonly see.
+The tumour cells in salivary duct carcinoma are described as atypical because they are very abnormal-looking compared to normal, healthy cells.
+Dividing tumour cells called mitotic figures are commonly seen.
 The tumour cells often connect together to form small finger-like projections called papillae or micropapillae.
 Small open spaces called cysts may also be seen in the tumour.

-Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis.
-The tumour cells in salivary duct carcinoma are typically positive or reactive for androgen receptor (AR), pan-cytokeratin, GATA-3, and mammaglobin.
-The tumour cells are typically negative or non-reactive for S100 and cytokeratin-20.
+When immunohistochemistry (IHC) is performed the tumour cells in salivary duct carcinoma are typically positive for androgen receptor (AR), pan-cytokeratin, GATA-3, and mammaglobin.
+The tumour cells are typically negative for S100 and cytokeratin 20.

-Pathologists use the term extraparenchymal extension to describe a tumour that has grown beyond the normal salivary gland tissue and into the surrounding tissue.
-Tumours that show extraparenchymal extension are more likely to spread to other parts of the body such as lymph nodes.
-Extraparenchymal extension is also used to determine the tumour stage (see Pathologic stage below).
+The term extraparenchymal extension describes a tumour that has grown beyond the normal salivary gland and into surrounding organs or tissue.
+Extraparenchymal extension is important because tumours that show extraparenchymal extension are more likely to spread to other parts of the body such as lymph nodes.
+Extraparenchymal extension is also used to determine the pathologic tumour stage (pT).